-- Support services not available - Victim of domestic violence - Age of client, as it may affect ability to participate or become employed - Child care not available for child age 6 or younger - Child care not available for child not in AU: - o SSI child
+- Support services not available

+- Victim of domestic violence

+- Age of client, as it may affect ability to participate or become employed

+- Child care not available for child age 6 or younger

+- Child care not available for child not in AU:

+- o SSI child

-- o Foster care child - o Child for whom client exercises temporary control/custody - o Child care not available for special needs child - Client ill or incapacitated - Family crisis - o Death in family - o Illness of family member - Other substantial reasons determined by KTTP staff and approved by the Director or designee. - Unable to accept employment because: - O Discrimination: age, sex, race, religion, national origin, physical or mental incapacity - Exceeds daily or weekly work hours customary to the occupation - O Work place violates health/safety standards - O Doesn't provide worker's compensation - Requires travel that exceeds 2 hours round trip (excluding) time to transport children to school & child care) - O If walking is the only mode of transportation: round trip exceeds 2 miles (excluding school & child care transportation for children) such a client must participate in community service. - Mental Health Treatment - O When the KTTP plan includes assignment to Mental Health Treatment, consultation with the treatment provider is necessary to make a valid good cause determination.
+- o Foster care child

+- o Child for whom client exercises temporary control/custody

+- o Child care not available for special needs child

+- Client ill or incapacitated

+- Family crisis

+- o Death in family

+- o Illness of family member

+- Other substantial reasons determined by KTTP staff and approved by the Director or designee.

+- Unable to accept employment because:

+- O Discrimination: age, sex, race, religion, national origin, physical or mental incapacity

+- Exceeds daily or weekly work hours customary to the occupation

+- Work place violates health/safety standards

+- Doesn't provide worker's compensation

+- o Requires travel that exceeds 2 hours round trip (excluding) time to transport children to school & child care) - O If walking is the only mode of transportation: round trip exceeds 2 miles (excluding school & child care transportation for children) such a client must participate in community service.